mnahkies/docs.getdbt.com/website/docs/docs/cloud/visual-editor-interface.md

 - **Order**: Sort data by specific columns.
 - **Limit**: Limits the number of rows returned back.

 When you click on each operator, it opens a configuration panel.
-The configuration panel allows you to configure the operator, review the current table, preview changes to the table, view the SQL code for the node, and delete the operator.
+The configuration panel allows you to configure the operator, review the current model, preview changes to the model, view the SQL code for the node, and delete the operator.

 <Lightbox src="/img/docs/dbt-cloud/visual-editor/visual-editor.jpg" width="90%" title="Visual editor interface that contains a node toolbar and canvas." />